 - G. Unused shared leave may not be cashed out but will be returned to the donors per Subsection 14.5 F. - H. An employee who uses leave that is transferred under this Article will not be required to repay the value of the leave that they used. - I. If a shared leave request is closed and an employee later has a need to use shared leave due to the same condition listed in the closed request, the Employer must approve a new shared leave request for the employee.

 14.6 Grievability

-Denial of shared leave is not subject to the grievance procedure in Article 30.
+Denial of shared leave may only be processed through Step 2 of the grievance procedure in Article 30.

-ARTICLE 15 UNIFORMED SERVICE SHARED LEAVE POOL
+ARTICLE 15 - UNIFORMED SERVICE SHARED LEAVE POOL